 Figure 5. a) WRF simulations on precipitation in Malaysia during 15 December, 2014 and 3 January, 2015 in comparison with the same period of 2013 in b).
-Wind field simulations was also provided in c).
+Wind field simulations is also provided in c).

 From the scientific group of Malaysia, it is confirmed that WRF model was able to predict the event considerably well both qualitatively and quantitatively with the right combination of cumulus parameterization as in Figure 6.
 The combination of Multiscale Kain Fritch for the outer domains and no cumulus scheme at the innermost domain gives the best agreement with the observation in terms of intensity and location.
-Various aspect of practical predictability examined are dependency of grid resolution, initial and boundary conditions, and cumulus schemes.
+Various aspect of practical predictability examined are dependent on grid resolution, initial and boundary conditions, and cumulus schemes.
 Initial analysis and cumulus schemes gave large error to the forecast thus reveals the uncertainties in these parameters should be given utmost priority when simulating the event.
 In the future, the risk of scouring damages and landslides simulations could be integrated in association with excessive rainfall or flood events.